bb-io/Akeneo/README.md

 2. Click _Add Connection_.
 3. Name your connection for future reference e.g. 'My Akeneo connection'.
 4. Fill the `Instance URL` field with the url of your Akeneo instance.
+5. Fill in the `Client ID` and `Client Secret` you copied from Akeneo in the previous section.
-5. Click _Authorize connection_ and go through the authentication flow in the popup window.
+6. Click _Authorize connection_ and go through the authentication flow in the popup window.
-6. When you return to Blackbird, confirm that the connection has appeared and the status is _Connected_.
+7. When you return to Blackbird, confirm that the connection has appeared and the status is _Connected_.

 ![1727340303813](image/README/1727340303813.png)

 ## Actions

+### General

+- **Get all locales** returns a list of locale codes that are available on this Akeneo instance. *Note*: Akeneo does not have a default locale.

 ### Products

+-   **Search products** returns a list of products based on filter criteria, for example product name, categories and updated date.
 -   **Delete product** deletes a specific product.
--   **Get product as HTML** returns product values for a specified locale in an HTML format.
 -   **Get product info** returns details about a specific product.
 -   **Update product info** updates details of a specific product.

--   **Search products** returns a list of products based on filter criteria, for example product name.
--   **Search products in catalog** returns a list of products in certain catalog based on filter criteria.
+-   **Get product as HTML** returns all localizable product values for a specified locale in an HTML format.
 -   **Update product from HTML** updates product content values from a provided HTML file.

+### Product models

+-   **Search product models** returns a list of product models based on filter criteria, for example code, categories and updated date.
+-   **Delete product model** deletes a specific product model.
+-   **Get product model info** returns details about a specific product model.
+-   **Update product model info** updates details of a specific product model.

+-   **Get product model as HTML** returns all localizable product model values for a specified locale in an HTML format.
+-   **Update product model from HTML** updates product model content values from a provided HTML file.

+All products and product models return information about categories.
+You can use this to make detailed decisions on localization strategies.

 ## Events

 ### Products

--   **On products created** triggers when new products are created.
+-   **On products created or updated** triggers when new products are created or updated.
+You can filter by locale and categories.
--   **On products updated** triggers when any products are updated.
+-   **On product models created or updated** triggers when any product models are created or updated.
+You can filter by locale and categories.
--   **On products added to catalog** triggers when any products are added to the catalog.

 ## Example